-A festival of ghastly shorts that tell tales of gothic horror and supernatural terror.
+A festival of ghastly short films, spoken word, music and theatre that tells tales of gothic horror and supernatural terror.

-Seeking films inspired by the horror fiction of Edgar Alan Poe and H.P.
+We are especially seeking films inspired by the horror fiction of Edgar Alan Poe and H.P.
 Lovecraft or by other authors writing between 1840 & 1937.
 Your film could be inspired by, adapted from, emulate or in some other way be connected to this period of gothic literature.
 We need weird, sinister or ghostly stories that evoke the mysterious and macabre.
-In particular we are seeking the cinematic, the poetic, the psychological and sonic as well as the mundanely horrific.
+In particular, we are seeking the cinematic, the poetic, the psychological and sonic as well as the mundanely horrific.

-Films should be up to 15 minutes, delivered as hi resolution .mov or .mp4 files along with a press kit and full contact details.
+Films should be up to 10 minutes, delivered as hi-resolution .mov or .mp4 files along with a press kit and full contact details.
 Submissions will also need to include a short statement explaining how the film connects to the theme.
-Ideally we would also like a short trailer to help market the event.
+Ideally, we would also like a short trailer to help market the event.

-The audience will be invited to vote for the following three awards during the night of the screening:
+The audience will be invited to vote for the following award during the night of the screening: Darkest Most Eldritch Tale.

-The prize for each award will be a unique hand made art work by artist Kate McNally.
-You can see examples of her work here: https://www.facebook.com/magicinkstand/
+The prize for the award will be a unique hand made artwork by artist Kate McNally - see the photo album for an image of the prize (valued at £160).